 We used a multi-stage generalized additive modelling (GAM) approach to control for the underlying spatial distribution of Blainville’s beaked whales when modelling the effects of training activities and of MFA sonar.
 We first used a tessellation to determine the area effectively monitored by each hydrophone.
 Then, we used pre-activity data to create a spatial model of the probability of GVPs across the range prior to the onset of naval activity.
 We used the predicted values from this model as an offset in a model created using data from when naval activity was present on the range, but MFAS was not.
-Again, we used the predicted values from this model as an offset in a model created using data when naval activity and MFAS were present on the range.
+We then used the predicted values from this second model as an offset in a third model created using data when naval activity and MFAS were present on the range.
 Finally, we used posterior simulation to calculate confidence intervals and quantified the change in the probability of detecting GVPs when Naval activity was present and across received levels of MFAS.

 2.3.1 Determining hydrophone effort